seanchansato/g1-actions/README.md

 | `do_payment` | Payment gesture recorded from real robot |
 | `down_payment` | Down payment gesture recorded from real robot |

 The viewer closes automatically when the action finishes.
-Scripted actions (`PoseAction`) close when the last keyframe is reached; recorded actions (`TrajectoryAction`) close at the end of the recording unless `loop=True`.
+Scripted actions (`PoseAction`) close when the last keyframe is reached; recorded actions (`TrajectoryAction`) close at the end of the recording unless `--loop` is passed.

 ## Recording a new action